TheKrowi/TitanPanel_Currency_Krowi/Descriptions/Description.md

-# TitanPanel Currency - Krowi's
+# TitanPanel Currency – Krowi’s

-A comprehensive currency and money tracking addon that integrates seamlessly with Titan Panel, providing detailed financial information across all your characters with advanced session tracking and flexible display options.
+This addon plugs right into Titan Panel to give you a clear view of your gold and currencies.
+It tracks across all your characters, shows session gains and losses, and lets you decide exactly how much detail you want on your bar or in tooltips.

 ## Core Features

 ### Multiple Display Modes

-Choose exactly what appears on your Titan Panel bar:
+Pick what you want to see on your Titan Panel bar:

-- **Character Gold** - Current character's money only
+- **Character Gold** – Just the money on your current toon
-- **Current Faction Total** - All characters from your current faction (Alliance/Horde)
+- **Current Faction Total** – Totals for all your Alliance or Horde characters
-- **Realm Total** - All characters on your current realm
+- **Realm Total** – Everything on your current realm
-- **Account Total** - All characters across all realms + Warband Bank
+- **Account Total** – All characters across every realm plus Warband Bank
-- **Warband Bank** - Account-wide shared bank money only
+- **Warband Bank** – Only the shared account‑wide bank balance

 ### Advanced Tooltips

-Three distinct tooltip types with smart modifier key switching:
+Switch between three tooltip styles with simple key presses:

-- **Money Tooltip** - Character list sorted by wealth, faction totals, session tracking
+- **Money Tooltip** – Shows each character’s gold, sorted by wealth, plus faction totals and session info
-- **Currency Tooltip** - All currencies with header grouping and sorting
+- **Currency Tooltip** – Lists all currencies, grouped and sorted neatly
-- **Combined Tooltip** - Both money and currencies in one view
+- **Combined Tooltip** – Both money and currencies together in one view

 **Smart Controls:**

-- Hold `Shift` or `Ctrl` to switch between tooltip types
+- Hold `Shift` or `Ctrl` to flip between tooltip types
-- Context-aware hints based on your default tooltip setting
+- Hints adjust depending on your default tooltip setting
-- Throttled input polling for optimal performance
+- Input is throttled so it runs smoothly without lag

 ### Session Tracking

-Monitor your gold earnings and spending in real-time:
+Keep an eye on your gold flow while you play:

-- **Configurable Duration** - 1 to 48 hours
+- **Flexible Duration** – Track anywhere from 1 to 48 hours
-- **Persistent Data** - Survives game restarts and reloads
+- **Data Persists** – Survives reloads and game restarts
-- **Auto-Extension** - Activity extends session automatically
+- **Auto‑Extend** – Keeps going as long as you’re active
-- **Real-Time Updates** - Tracks all money changes (mail, trade, loot, repairs, etc.)
+- **Live Updates** – Records every change (loot, trades, repairs, mail, etc.)
-- **Easy Reset** - Toggle session tracking on/off with automatic data clearing
+- **Quick Reset** – Toggle tracking off to clear the data instantly

 ### Character Management

-Comprehensive cross-character money tracking:
+See the bigger picture across all your toons:

-- **Multi-Realm Support** - Track characters across all realms
+- **Multi‑Realm Support** – Works across every realm you play on
-- **Faction Separation** - Alliance and Horde totals
+- **Faction Split** – Separate totals for Alliance and Horde
-- **Class Color Coding** - Characters displayed with their class colors
+- **Class Colors** – Characters shown in their class color for easy spotting
-- **Smart Sorting** - Richest to poorest automatically
+- **Smart Sorting** – Richest characters float to the top automatically
-- **Current Character Indicator** - Green indicator shows active character
+- **Active Character Highlight** – Green marker shows which one you’re on
-- **Warband Integration** - Account-wide shared bank included in totals
+- **Warband Bank Included** – Shared account balance counted in totals

 ## Customization Options

 ### Money Display

-- **Labels** - None, Text (Gold/Silver/Copper), or Icons
+- **Labels** – None, text (Gold/Silver/Copper), or icons
-- **Abbreviation** - None, 1k format, or 1m format
+- **Abbreviation** – Full numbers, 1k format, or 1m format
-- **Separators** - Space, Period, or Comma for thousands
+- **Separators** – Space, period, or comma for thousands
-- **Gold Only Mode** - Hide silver and copper amounts
+- **Gold‑Only Mode** – Hide silver and copper if you prefer
-- **Colored Display** - Enable/disable gold coin colors
+- **Colored Display** – Toggle coin colors on or off
-- **Character Limit** - Show 5-30 characters in tooltip
+- **Character Limit** – Show between 5 and 30 characters in the tooltip

 ### Currency Display

-- **Header Grouping** - Organize currencies by expansion/type
+- **Header Grouping** – Organize by expansion or type
-- **Hide Unused** - Show only currencies you actually have
+- **Hide Unused** – Only show currencies you actually own
-- **Abbreviation** - None, 1k, or 1m format for large amounts
+- **Abbreviation** – Full numbers, 1k, or 1m format
-- **Header Visibility** - Individual control over which currency categories to show
+- **Header Visibility** – Decide which currency groups appear
-- **Alphabetical Sorting** - Clean, organized currency lists
+- **Alphabetical Sorting** – Keep lists clean and easy to scan

 ### Interface Options

-- **Default Tooltip** - Choose your primary tooltip type
+- **Default Tooltip** – Pick your go‑to tooltip type
-- **Realm Tracking** - Include characters from all realms or current only
+- **Realm Tracking** – Include all realms or just the current one
-- **Session Duration** - 1, 2, 4, 8, 12, 24, or 48 hour sessions
+- **Session Duration** – Choose from 1, 2, 4, 8, 12, 24, or 48 hours
-- **Activity Monitoring** - Automatic session extension based on gameplay
+- **Activity Monitoring** – Sessions extend automatically while you’re playing

-**Pro Tip:** Try the **Combined** tooltip with modifier keys - it gives you instant access to both money and currency information with simple Shift/Ctrl holds!
+**Pro Tip:** Try the **Combined** tooltip with Shift/Ctrl — it’s the fastest way to see both gold and currencies without digging through menus.